 It’s a lot like Minecraft or Legos….once you understand how to connect a few basic blocks, you can build anything.

 We started this entire article by talking about the world’s most successful business software–Excel.
 Excel is successful because it made complex math analysis easy for business users.
 Spiff is the next big evolution in software for business users.
-And Spiff is just getting better every day.
+And Spiff gets better every day.
+In fact, Spiff now integrates with Salesforce and offers solutions like Spiff’s Commission Estimator– a feature that shows reps how much they can earn in sales commission as they adjust quotes and opportunities.